On multiplicity in restriction of tempered representations of $p$-adic groups: Basic notation and backgrounds

-\section{Notation and conventions}
+\subsection{Notation and conventions}

-We take the following notation throughout the paper, unless otherwise stated.
+We take the following notation throughout the paper, unless otherwise specified.
 Let $p$ be a prime number.
-The field $F$ denotes a finite extension of $\QQ_p$ with an algebraic closure $\bar{F}.$ We denote by $W_F$ the Weil group of $F$ and by $\Gamma$ the absolute Galois group $\Gal(\bar{F} / F).$ Let $q$ denote the cardinality of the residue field of $F,$ and let $|\cdot|_F$ denote the normalized absolute valuation on $F.$
+The field $F$ denotes a finite extension of $\QQ_p$ with an algebraic closure $\bar{F}.$ We denote by $W_F$ the Weil group of $F$ and by $\Gamma$ the absolute Galois group $\Gal(\bar{F} / F).$